WxBDM/nwsapy/docs/apiref.rst

 API Reference
 =============

-Each section below contains information about the module, what functions to call from the main NWSAPy package, and what NWSAPy object is returned.
+Each section below contains information about the associated endpoint group, the associated method to call from the main NWSAPy package, and what NWSAPy object is returned.

 Table of Contents: Endpoints
 ----------------------------